 - Eliminate the amenities and room drops.

 There are creative and less expensive ways to add to the attendee experience.

 Can you tell me the value of hiring a professional event designer, and why a meeting planner would want a professional event designer’s input?

 A meeting or event is more than just tables and chairs.
 It is more than just sit down and get through the program.
 The way I work is that I carefully listen to what my client wants and needs.
 It is the overall feel of the room and the venue, too.
 That can be a hotel or offsite venue.
 Also, I don’t go to vendors and venues just because I know them.
 I select vendors and venues because I understand what the client is looking to achieve.
 I do my research to see which one benefits them the most.
 For vendors, I might use a variety (a little bit of this and a little bit of that) to create what the client is looking for versus just going to a vendor because that is who I work with.
 If it just a room set (tables and chairs), does the client really need an event designer?
 Maybe not.
 However, if it is about flow, design, and décor – we are an important part of creating those experiences.

-To learn more about our Event Design services, visit https://www.meetings-incentives.com/event-services/event-design/ or to speak to an Event Design expert, contact us at https://www.meetings-incentives.com/contact-us/.
+Learn more about our Event Design services or to contact us to speak to an Event Design expert.